In Person Learning FAQ

 If a student shows any symptom and , he/she may return after:

 - A negative RT-PCR test is confirmed and documentation is provided.
-Rapid and antigen tests cannot be accepted.
+Rapid, antigen, and at-home tests cannot be accepted.

 - Symptoms have improved